zachpino/comm-workshop-s18/week12/reproj.md

 -----

-Let's now look at some dataviz presentation pattern, starting with a [matrix plot](matrix.md).
+Let's now look at some dataviz presentation patterns, starting with a [matrix plot](matrix.md).